Ticket Interception

 Notify

-After the bot processes the tickets, If one or more of the skills listed above provides a solution to the user’s issue, the bot will notify the user of the solution(s):
+After the AI Assistant processes the tickets, If one or more of the plugins listed above provides a solution to the user’s issue, the AI Assistant will notify the user of the solution(s):

-1. The bot leaves a comment on the ticket describing the solution(s) it has to offer.
+1. The AI Assistant leaves a comment on the ticket describing the solution(s) it has to offer.

 2. If your ITSM system is configured to send emails to users when comments are added to their tickets, this should result in an email sent to the user with the same information.

-Note: It typically takes around 1.5 to 4 minutes for a bot to go through the process of polling, analyzing, and notifying the user of a solution.
+Note: It typically takes around 1.5 to 4 minutes for a AI Assistant to go through the process of polling, analyzing, and notifying the user of a solution.

 Resolve

-When the user receives the bot’s solution(s), they can proceed in a few ways.
+When the user receives solution(s) by the AI Assistant, they can proceed in a few ways:

-1. If a solution involves automated actions, such as an email group addition or software provisioning, the user can select the button provided by the bot and follow the prompt to confirm and complete their request.
-The workflow operates in the same way it would have if the user’s request originated from a chat message to the bot.
-Note: The bot will never proactively take action without the user’s explicit acknowledgement.
+1. If a solution involves automated actions, such as an email group addition or software provisioning, the user can select the button provided by the AI Assistant and follow the prompt to confirm and complete their request.
+The workflow operates in the same way it would have if the user’s request originated from a chat message to the AI Assistant.
+Note: The AI Assistant will never proactively take action without the user’s explicit acknowledgement.

 2. If the user is provided with knowledge answers, they can view the provided snippets or select the provided links to view the entire text.